Experience: Pleasure, emotion and mood

 Emotional experiences come in many forms, like fear, anger, excitement, surprise, grief or disgust.
 They usually include either pleasurable or unpleasurable aspects.
 But they normally involve various other components as well, which are not present in every experience of pleasure or pain.
 It is often held that they also comprise evaluative components, which ascribe a positive or negative value to their object, physiological components, which involve bodily changes, and behavioral components in the form of a reaction to the presented object.
 For example, suddenly encountering a grizzly bear while hiking may evoke an emotional experience of fear in the hiker, which is experienced as unpleasant, which represents the bear as dangerous, which leads to an increase in the heart rate and which may provoke a fleeing reaction.
 These and other types of components are often used to categorize emotions into different types.
 But there is disagreement concerning which of them is the essential component determining the relevant category.
 The dominant approaches categorize according to how the emotion feels, how it evaluates its object or what behavior it motivates.

-While the experience of positive emotions is, to some extent, its own justification, and it is by these experiences or the desire for them that individuals tend to be motivated, the experience of negative emotions is sometimes claimed to cause personal growth; and, hence, to be either necessary for, or at least beneficial in, creating more productive and resilient people—though the necessity of resilience in the first place, or of negative experiences in re growth, has been questioned by others.